-- 6.39 A number of local areas apply flat rate charges to services that do not require an assessment of eligibility such as community alarms or telecare.
-Consideration should be given to financial hardship caused by the application of flat rate charges and the process identified above should be followed. - 6.40 The application of flat rate charges to meal costs would not routinely be considered under this process as meal costs would be covered by the application of the charging thresholds in a financial assessment process. - 6.41 Flat rate charges applied to residential respite would normally follow Charging for Residential Accommodation Guidance (CRAG) section 3.
+- 6.40 A number of local areas apply flat rate charges to services that do not require an assessment of eligibility such as community alarms or telecare.
+As highlighted above The Social Work (Scotland) Act provides the legal basis for charging for social care support at home.
+Under s87 of the Act charges must be both "reasonable and practicable" for an individual to pay.
+Consideration should be given to financial hardship caused by the application of flat rate charges and the process identified above should be followed. - 6.41 The application of flat rate charges to meal costs would not routinely be considered under this process as meal costs would be covered by the application of the charging thresholds in a financial assessment process.

+6.42 Flat rate charges applied to residential respite would normally follow Charging for Residential Accommodation Guidance (CRAG) section 3.27